norvig/paip-lisp/docs/chapter11.md

 What are your alternatives as a programmer?
 Five possibilities can be identified:

 * Guess.
 Choose one possibility and discard the others.
 This requires a means of making the right guesses, or recovering from wrong guesses.

 * Know.
 Sometimes you can provide additional information that is enough to decide what the right choice is.
 This means changing the calling function(s) to provide the additional information.

 * Return a list.
 This means that the calling function(s) must be changed to expect a list of replies.

 * Return a *pipe,* as defined in [section 9.3](B9780080571157500091.xhtml#s0020).
 Again, the calling function(s) must be changed to expect a pipe.

 * Guess and save.
-Choose one possibility and return it, but record enough information to allow computing the other possibilities later.
+Choose one possibility and return it, but record enough information to allow Computing the other possibilities later.
 This requires saving the current state of the computation as well as some information on the remaining possibilities.

 The last alternative is the most desirable.